ben-xD/macOS-big-sur-u7-10700K-AMD-RX-5700XT-MSI-Z490-GAMING-PLUS/README.md

 Use OpenCore to install macOS Big Sur afresh.
 No macOS Catalina needed.

+## Warning
+**Don't copy this EFI**, but use it as reference.
+Its probably best you go the "hard way": compile your own ACPI files.
+I chose the easy way, and I would say that is harder than the hard way (when it doesn't work).

 ## Specs and prices:

 > They said we couldn't use XFX graphics cards.
 They said we couldn't use MSI's motherboards. **You can.**